 top of page

-Empowerment Model
+The Empowerment Model

-We offer both one-on-one sessions and group workshops tailored to your needs.
+We offer both 1:1 sessions and group workshops tailored to your needs.
 Our approach is non-judgemental and our advice is customized to support each individual situation.
 We do promise that you will leave feeling empowered and with an action plan on how to achieve your goals.
 Try a 60-minute one-on-one session with a counselor that fits your needs!

 Our services are available to all Triangle residents and you do not have to be a survivor of domestic violence to use them.
 Please schedule an appointment with us by calling 919-968-4610.
 You can also follow us on social media for upcoming workshops.